OCram85/PSCoverage/docs/README.md

 ### Installing PSCoverage

 The easiest way to install this module is to use the PowerShell built in package management.
-Therefore use `Import-Module 'PowerShellGet'; Install-Module -Name 'PSCoverage' -Repository 'PSGallery'` to get the latest release from [PowerShellGallery Repository](https://powershellgallery.com).
+Therefore use `Import-Module 'PowerShellGet'; Install-Module -Name 'PSCoverage' -Repository 'PSGallery' -AllowPrerelease` to get the latest release from [PowerShellGallery Repository](https://powershellgallery.com).

 ### Getting Started